Caroline Goodall: Career

-As a screenwriter, in addition to The Bay of Silence, Goodall's credits include screen adaptations of Rupert Thomson's Dreams of Leaving for HKM Films.
+As a producer and screenwriter, in addition to The Bay of Silence, Goodall's credits include screen adaptations of Rupert Thomson's Dreams of Leaving for HKM Films.

-Goodall has starred in many TV series including The White Queen (2013) and its sequel The White Princess (2017), portraying Cecily Neville, Duchess of York, the mother of kings Edward IV and Richard III.
+She appeared in many TV series including The White Queen (2013) and its sequel The White Princess (2017), portraying Cecily Neville, Duchess of York, the mother of kings Edward IV and Richard III.
 In 2016, she portrayed Kelly Frost in the CIA spy-thriller TV series Berlin Station.

 Personal life

-Goodall married Nicola Pecorini on 17 September 1994.
-The couple have two children, Gemma and Leone.
-Her sister is producer Victoria Goodall.
+Goodall was first married to American actor turned therapist Scott Hoxby, also known as Derek Scott Hoxby.
+They were married from 1990–1993 before divorcing.
+She married Nicola Pecorini on 17 September 1994; the couple have two children.